kolanuts/wonderful-maple-67181/src/pages/portfolio/artist-in-residence.md

       there.
 Ten sound and image makers from the Netherlands and Germany jointly realized an audiovisual production in ten days, using the local landscape as a starting point.
-The resulting works are presented at Media Art Festival - LUNA in Leeuwarden in 2022 and at the European Media Art Festival in Osnabrück.
+The resulting works are presented at Media Art Festival - LUNA in Leeuwarden and at the European Media Art Festival in Osnabrück in 2022.

       At the end of the week, we presented our work to the festival directors